Water

 Every drop matters

-Minimizing water use – With data centers generating the highest water consumption, we continuously strive to design and operate sustainable data centers
+Minimizing water use – With data centers generating the highest water consumption, we continuously strive to minimize water use, prioritize on-site water efficiency and plan for long-term resiliency.

 Restoring more water than we consume